Anxiety – Nutritional Protocols & Natural Treatments

 Aerobic Exercise – Daily aerobic exercise is vital, for control, and relief of anxiety; however, new research has cast some doubt on the long term health benefits of excessive aerobic exercise.
 Recent studies at Harvard University indicate that short duration high intensity aerobics provide greater cardiovascular and cognitive benefits, without the damage to the joints that is so often the result of long duration (30-60 minutes) high intensity aerobic exercise.
 I recommend a combination of short duration (10-15 minutes) of high intensity exercise, up to three times each day, combined with resistance exercise on alternate days, to build stronger muscles and build greater bone mineral density.
 Short duration, high intensity aerobic exercise releases endorphins and other “happy” brain chemicals that are now also being linked to improved cognition and lower rates of Alzheimer's or other forms of dementia.
 Regular exercise, even if you are not dealing with anxiety, should be part of everyone's healthy lifestyle.

 Brainwave Entrainment – Using Binaural Beat Technologies.
 CD-Audio programs designed to help achieve a more relaxed or focused state of mind.

 Laughter – An effective coping skill against fear, anxiety or depression.
 Laughter can temporarily alleviate the symptoms of anxiety and depression, but is generally not practical during a panic attack.
 Some studies suggest that laughter may have neurochemical benefits regarding chronic anxiety or pain.

-You may also be interesting in reading about the Fisher Wallace Cranial Stimulator, clinically proven to help treat anxiety.
+Related: You may also be interesting in reading about other stress relief products.